qwaneu/qwaneu.github.io/_drafts/wrapping-dates-logging-uuids.md

 ![Wrapping standard library things seen through a hexagonal architecture lens](/attachments/blogposts/2021/wrapping-ids-hexagonal.jpg)

-It feels like extra work, not adding much value initially when the codebase is still small and innocent.
-But the extra effort is limited and will save you hours later on.

 ## Considerations

 Initially, it feels like overkill to wrap stable, well-known, relatively simple standard library constructs in abstractions of their own.
+It feels like extra work, not adding much value initially when the codebase is still small and innocent.
+The extra effort is limited however and will save you many hours later on.

 So we sometimes start out with directly using the library within our domain code.
 We tolerate libraries, as they are not in control and are less intrusive than frameworks.
 We wrap them later on when we notice logic growing around the use of that library.
 The longer we wait however, the more painful it becomes.

 With this approach, we are not testing the actual timestamp or UUID generation in our unit tests.
 That's ok, we do not need to test standard library behaviour.